Tianyi-Shi-Tsukuba/Cancer-subtyping/README.md

 # Cancer-subtyping
 Code for paper "Interactive gene identification for cancer subtyping based on multi-omics clustering"

-1. About clustering
+1.About clustering
 The overall clustering code is in cluster_test.R.
 The similarity matrix code is in Similarity Matrix.R
 You can change your dataset, parameters and similarity matrix in these two files.

 2.About downstream analysis
 The Go analysis code is in Go_analysis.R.
 The WGCNA analysis code is in WGCNA_test.R.